MIJOTHY/FOR_FLUX_SAKE/README.md

 2. This creates an action, which the dispatcher dispatches
 3. Stores react to the dispatched action if they're interested, updating their internal state
 4. After updating, the stores emit a change event
-5. The stateful view component hears the change event of stores it is listening to
+5. Stateful view component(s) hear the change event of stores they're listening to
-6. The stateful view component asks the stores for new data, calling setState with the new data
+6. Stateful view component(s) ask the stores for new data, calling setState with the new data

 There's a lot there, but I'll try to break it down.